toorajhelmi/ARLO/readme.md

-# DiscArch Project
+# ARLO Project

 ## Overview
-DiscArch is a C# project focused on converting software requirements into architectural decisions.
+ARLO is a C# project focused on converting software requirements into architectural decisions.
 Utilizing GPT-4 for parsing and an ILP-based optimizer for decision-making, it streamlines the architectural design process.

 ## Key Components
 - **RequirementParser**: Parses natural language requirements into ASRs.